quaquel/EMAworkbench/docs/source/tutorial.rst

 .. figure:: /ystatic/flu-model.png
    :align: center

-Given the various uncertainites about the exact characteristics of the flu, including its fatality rate, the contact rate, the susceptability of the population, etc. the flu case is an ideal candiate for EMA.
+Given the various uncertainties about the exact characteristics of the flu, including its fatality rate, the contact rate, the susceptability of the population, etc. the flu case is an ideal candiate for EMA.
 One can use EMA to explore the kinds of dynamics that can occur, identify undesirable